 Everyone has something that they try to cover up about themselves, something that makes them feel different and a little strange.
 Something that they worry will make them not quite fit in, like that quickie divorce or the anxiety disorder or the funny-looking thing on their foot.

 Have you ever tried to run away from something?
 Every time you turn around, you always find it sitting right on your shoulder.
 In my new life, I’m a writer and I process my whole life through words on a page.
 It comforts me, organizes me, and helps me make sense of the world.
-Through writing this blog and my first book, (and then my second book) I’ve learned how to have a healthy relationship with this part of my life.
+Through writing this blog and my first book, You Look Like That Girl, (and then my second book, Not Just Me) I’ve learned how to have a healthy relationship with this part of my life.
 I don’t run away anymore.

 Movies don’t have to be front and center because I don’t think that what I did when I was fourteen is the most important or interesting thing about me.

 But it just got too hard to pretend that it never happened.